nagisa/kazlauskas.me/entries/h/dysfunctional-systems-2.md

 # Amendments

 Discussion at [Dischan forums][discussion] pointed out that all my calculations are completely dependent on the first assumption.
-Indeed they do, so I'll write how I came to conclusion this assumption is safe enough to be depended on.
+Indeed they are, so I'll write how I came to conclusion this assumption is safe enough to be depended on.
 If the Sule is bigger than the Earth, the story of irradiation is even more unlikely as the distance between Gabrea and Brighton is even larger.
 On the other hand the planet can't get much smaller (or more accurately, easier[^3]) and still be capable of having an atmosphere.